-Set the LD\LIBRARY\PATH environment variable to the appropriate value for the Motif libraries on the computer that is running onperf.
+Set the LD_LIBRARY_PATH environment variable to the appropriate value for the Motif libraries on the computer that is running onperf.

-With the environment properly set up, you can enter onperf to bring up a graph-tool window, as described in "The onperf User Interface" on page 14-5.
+With the environment properly set up, you can enter onperf to bring up a graph-tool window, as described in "The onperf user interface."